If you’re a member of The People’s Pension, our secure site is an easy way for you to view and manage your pension pot with us.

-From these you can normally take an income or lump sum from 55 (or 57 from 2028).
+From these you can normally take an income or lump sum from your normal minimum pension age.
 However, most employer pensions have a ‘selected retirement age’, which is usually your State Pension age, or an age selected by you or your employer.
 Pension providers use this age to calculate your expected pension shown in your annual statement.

 Taking money out of your pension pot before the selected retirement age will affect how much you receive later.

-You can normally take an income or lump sum out of your pension pot from 55 (or 57 from 2028).
+You can normally take an income or lump sum from your pension pot from your normal minimum pension age.

-Like employer pensions though, your personal pension will have a selected retirement age, which is used to calculate your expected pension shown in your annual statement.
-If you take money earlier than this age you’ll affect how much you receive later.
+Like employer pensions, your personal pension will have a selected retirement age, which is used to calculate your expected pension shown in your annual statement.
+If you take money earlier than this age, this may affect how much you receive later.

 However, a personal pension can provide a useful income if you decide to move to part-time work before stopping completely.